Lenniegabriel/MG-LIBRARY/README.md

 6. Select back from the page to return to "home" and select "Display student information" to open next page.

-7. Type an integer say (1,2,3) according to the number of students added and tap search button to display info.
+7. Type the unique id of the student added and tap search button to display info.
-NB: Number Exceeding the number of students in the database will display nothing.
+NB: The unique ID of students not in the database will display nothing.

 You can log out by going to the homepage.